fedidat/AdventOfCode2020/README.md

 ### Day 12: Perl

-Very flexible scripting language, although it may take some to get used to reading it, it's hard to decipher...
+Very flexible scripting language, although it may take some time to get used to reading it, it's hard to decipher...
 CPAN is solid but I hope to never need to diagnose any issue with it.

+### Day 13: Dlang

+Another exciting language.
+It feels oddly close to Rust, I suppose as another system language, but with none of the safety features and much more restricted syntactic sugar.
+It also feels related to Scala through the pipe design.
+The learning curve may be slightly steep however, and the package manager is mundane json.

 ## Coming up

 Lined up: Bash, Lua, Racket, Common Lisp, F# and Haskell.

-More in case no problems build up: C, PHP, JavaScript, Dlang, Ruby, Julia, Awk, Ocaml, Clojure, R/Processing.
+More in case no problems build up: C, PHP, JavaScript, Ruby, Julia, Awk, Ocaml, Clojure, R/Processing.